Skip to main content

 Council MemberMember InstitutionTitle

-Seth Porter, Vice ChairUniversity of Colorado, Colorado SpringsDean of the Library
+Seth Porter, ChairUniversity of Colorado, Colorado SpringsDean of the Library

 Michael Levine-ClarkUniversity of DenverDean of University Libraries